elastio/bon/website/src/guide/patterns/optional-generic-members.md

 ## ✅ Good

 Instead, make the member's type non-generic and move generics to the setter methods' signature.
-Let's what it means with an example.
+Let's see what it means with an example.

 For the case above, the good solution is [`#[builder(into)]`](../reference/builder/member/into).